ifrh/Ostfalia-Proforma-Praktomat/README.md

 -->

-The REST API is available on port 80
+The grading service is available on port 80

         http://localhost/api/v2/submissions